 Types of Licenses

-RESIDENT HUNTING OR SPORTSMAN’S LICENSE is required for all resident hunters 16 years of age or older, except when hunting or fishing on one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household.
+RESIDENT HUNTING, COMBO OR SPORTSMAN’S LICENSE is required for all resident hunters 16 years of age or older, except when hunting or fishing on one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household.

 HARVEST RECORD (DEER & TURKEY) is required for any person who hunts deer or turkey, regardless of age.
 The Harvest Record is only valid for a single year and may be obtained on or after March 1 for the upcoming season.
-The free Harvest Record is available at gooutdoorsgeorgia.com, from any retail license agent, or by calling 1-800-366-2661.
+Harvest must be recorded before moving the animal from the site of the kill, and reported online or by telephone within 72 hours.

 ALLIGATOR HARVEST PERMIT is required to harvest an alligator.
 All persons accompanying or assisting an alligator permit holder will need a valid hunting license.
-A free permit is available for Lifetime Sportsman’s License , Disability Sportsman’s License, Disability Hunting License, Honorary License, and Optional Youth Sportman’s License holders selected for an Alligator Quota hunt.
+A free permit is available for Lifetime Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License, and Resident Optional Youth Sportman’s License holders selected for an Alligator Quota hunt.

 Big game license is required, in addition to a valid Hunting License, for hunting deer, turkey, or bear.
-The Big Game License is not required by resident hunters hunting one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household, resident persons under the age of 16, or residents who possess an Honorary, Sportsman’s, or Lifetime Sportsman’s License.
+The Big Game License is not required by resident hunters hunting one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household, resident or nonresident persons under the age of 16, or anyone who possesses an Honorary, Sportsman’s, or Lifetime Sportsman’s License.
+A Harvest Record is required to hunt deer or turkey.

 Federal Duck Stamp is required for all waterfowl hunters 16 years of age or older including resident landowners and their immediate family.
 The stamp is valid from July 1–June 30 and must be signed in ink across the face.
 The Federal Migratory Bird Hunting and Conservation Stamp is available at US Post Offices, 1-800-STAMP24, www.gooutdoorsgeorgia.com, or usps.com.